-With so many lessons - over 1,000 in 40+ subjects! - students may have trouble finding the lessons that apply to them.
+With so many lessons - over 1,000 in 48+ subjects! - students may have trouble finding the lessons that apply to them.
 Luckily, we have several ways to aid students in their search for the right CALI Lessons.
-Note: if you are a faculty member reviewing lessons, we have some other tips for you in deciding which lesson to assign.
-Please see this question/answer.

 - By topic: browse lessons sorted by topic, listed in alphabetical order.
 Some subjects' full list of lessons are very long, so don't forget about your browser's find function (CTRL + F or CMD + F) to search the page for keywords.

 - By author: many of our law professors and librarians write multiple lessons for us.
 You may even see your professor!